sandysanthosh/Spring-Boot-Java-architect/note.md

+### Table of Content:

+      ## 1.Spring Boot Fundamentals
+      ## 2.Microservices architecture
+      ## 3.Spring Ecosystem
+      ## 4.Design Patterns
+      ## 5.RESTful APIs
+      ## 6.Database Interaction
+      ## 7.Testing
+      ## 8.Security
+      ## 9.Monitoring and Logging
+      ## 10.Containerization and Deployment:
+      ## 11.Performance Optimization
+      ## 12.Continuous Integration and Delivery (CI/CD)

-##  1.Microservices Architecture: Understand the principles of microservices architecture and how Spring Boot can be leveraged to create microservices-based applications.
+Understand the principles of microservices architecture and how Spring Boot can be leveraged to create microservices-based applications.
 Know the advantages, challenges, and best practices for designing microservices.

 Certainly!
 Spring Boot heavily relies on annotations to simplify configuration and development.
 Here are some of the essential annotations used in Spring Boot: